 It’s better to avoid URLs that look like this https://letsworkonline.net/?p=123 and prefer https://letsworkonline.net/on-page-seo.

-The permalinks are an important on page factor, never go with the automatically generated URLs, as in the first URL above, these can’t be read by your visitors or the search engines.
+The permalinks are an important on-page ranking factor, never go with the automatically generated URLs, as in the first URL above, these can’t be read by your visitors or the search engines.

 Remedy Crawl Errors